Joel Creasey

 Joel Creasey (born 11 August 1990) is an Australian stand-up comedian, actor, television and radio presenter.

 Creasey has performed at the Melbourne International Comedy Festival, as well as performing at the New York International Fringe Festival in 2013 and 2014 and the Edinburgh Fringe in 2015.
-In September 2020, Creasey joined Nova FM's national radio show Kate, Tim & Joel (now Ricki-Lee, Tim & Joel) as a co-host with Ricki-Lee Coulter and Tim Blackwell.

 Early life

 Creasey was born in the Sydney suburb of Baulkham Hills and moved to Perth at a young age.
 His father, Terry, worked as a model while his mother, Jenny, was a singer.
 The couple met on the set of Star Wars: The Empire Strikes Back in which they both appeared as extras.
 His father was also the "Solo" man in the iconic 1985 advertisement for the soft drink and currently owns several McDonald's restaurants in Perth.
 Creasey has two sisters.

 Creasey is openly gay.
 He came out to his family and friends in 2007, when he was sixteen.
 He attended high school at Wesley College, where he graduated in 2007.
 At school, Creasey founded and was editor-in-chief of the student newspaper The Wesley Inquirer, and drama captain.
 He later studied political science and foreign affairs at Curtin University for three months before dropping out to focus on his career in stand-up comedy.